LLNL/conduit/src/docs/sphinx/index.rst

 Conduit
 ============

-**Conduit: A Scientific Data Exchange Library for HPC Simulations**
+**Conduit: Simplified Data Exchange for HPC Simulations**

 Introduction
 ------------

 Conduit is an open source project from Lawrence Livermore National Laboratory.
 It provides an intuitive model for describing hierarchical scientific data in C++, C, Fortran, and Python and is used for data coupling between packages in-core, serialization, and I/O tasks.

 Conduit's Core API provides:

 - A flexible way to describe hierarchal data:

-    A JSON-based schema for describing hierarchical in-core data structures.
+    A JSON-inspired data model for describing hierarchical in-core scientific data.

 - A sane API to access hierarchal data:

     A dynamic API for rapid construction and consumption of hierarchical objects.

-Conduit is under active development.
+Conduit is under active development and targets Linux, OSX, and Windows platforms.
 The C++ API underpins the other language APIs and currently has the most features.
 We are still filling out the C, Fortran, and Python APIs.

-For more background, please see our :download:`Conduit Introduction <2015_conduit_intro.pdf>` presentation slides.
+For more background, please see :doc:`presentations`.

 Unique Features